 Airborne lidar bathymetry is a technique for measuring the depths of moderately clear, nearshore coastal waters, lakes, and rivers from a low-altitude aircraft using a scanning, pulsed laser beam.
 The round-trip time-of-flight of each laser pulse to the water surface and seafloor is measured by receivers in the aircraft.
 With this information and the speed of light in air and water, accurate water depth can be calculated (Irish and Lillycrop, 1999).
-Topo-bathy lidar systems are airborne lidar bathymeters that produce topographic data for seamless data collection from land elevations near the shore, across the land-water interface, and into the water to depths as great as 80 m.
+Topo-bathy lidar systems are airborne lidar bathymeters that seamlessly collect land elevation data near the shore, across the land-water interface, and into the water as deep as 80 m.
 The primary limitations on depth performance are airborne lidar system specifications and water clarity.
 Breaking waves that create white water and entrain sediment in the water column, turbidity plumes, kelp, and dark substrate may inhibit continuous data coverage.